Japanese Garden Design in Australia | Zen & Water-Wise

 Sun: Full sun to part shade

-Water: Low to moderate - very drought tolerant once established
+Water: Low to moderate once established

-Blooms: Spring, berries autumn-winter
+Blooms: White flowers November–January; red berries autumn–winter

 Japanese Box